TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Schedule steam outburst effect if max heat exceeds ~80%

 - Gun engine sounds and car engine sounds
 	- This case is analogous to wandering pixels, for example
+	- This would be useful to consider in networking context already
+	- Messaging in step vs polling
+		- Polling might not be that bad performance-wise if we only ever consider entities near camera
+		- And it is the most robust approach that will respond with correct results to arbitrarily passed cosmoi
+	- Implementation should just use message responding logic to create specialized caches
+	- just make regular audiovisual caches...

 - Animation architecture
 	- Animation asset